 Personally, I bring mine anyway, even if they are linked, on that first day – just in case.

-It's proof that actual military affiliated people are using these special tickets and not just randos or scalpers.
+Your military ID is proof that actual military affiliated people are using these special tickets and not just randos or scalpers.

 If you have Magic Bands: